heroku/buildpacks-ruby/README.md

   - `DISABLE_SPRING="1"` - Spring is a library that attempts to cache application state by forking and manipulating processes with the goal of decreasing development boot time.
 Disabling it in production removes significant problems [details](https://devcenter.heroku.com/changelog-items/1826).
   - `GEM_PATH=<bundle-path-dir>` - Tells Ruby where gems are located
   - `MALLOC_ARENA_MAX=2` - Controls glibc memory allocation behavior with the goal of decreasing overall memory allocated by Ruby [details](https://devcenter.heroku.com/changelog-items/1683).
-  - `NOKOGIRI_USE_SYSTEM_LIBRARIES=1` - Tells `nokogiri` to use the system packages, mostly `openssl`, which Heroku maintains and patches as part of its [stack](https://devcenter.heroku.com/articles/stack-packages).
-This setting means when a patched version is rolled out on Heroku your application will pick up the new version with no update required to libraries.
   - `PATH` - Various executables are installed and the `PATH` env var will be modified so they can be executed at the system level.
 This is mostly done via interfaces provided by `libcnb` and CNB layers rather than directly.
   - `RAILS_LOG_TO_STDOUT="enabled"` - Sets the default logging target to STDOUT for Rails 5+ apps. [details](https://blog.heroku.com/container_ready_rails_5)
   - `RAILS_SERVE_STATIC_FILES="enabled"` - Enables the `ActionDispatch::Static` middleware for Rails 5+ apps so that static files such as those in `public/assets` are served by the Ruby webserver such as Puma [details](https://blog.heroku.com/container_ready_rails_5).